Phylixia/Phylixia.github.io/_pages/about.md

 I'm a soon-to-be final year undergraduate pursuing Electronics Engineering.
 I enjoy building stuffs, or take things apart to understand how they work.
 I too like to take part in robotics and automations.
 This interest had been inside me since my secondary while I'm in my secondary school Robotics Club.

 I hav been participating actively in the club and had been taken part in annually National Robotics Competition (NRC) several times.
 We did win, but not Champion, but as First Runner-up.
 The project which me and my teammates built was so great and unforgettable that I'm still feeling proud that we had succesfully built it.
-Throught here I need to thank my teammates, Zachary Lim Zhao Xing and Tan Chun Tat for being with me during that precious secondary school years.
+Through here I need to thank my teammates, Zachary Lim Zhao Xing and Tan Chun Tat for being with me during that precious secondary school years.

 Let's get back to the topic, I like to participate in competitions, it makes me feel that I'm challenged, as well as training my problem solving skills.
 In my University, I'm trying to start-up a Makerspace together with Yun Kai.
 Hopefully it'll go smooth.